-The Changing Face of Immigrant Rights Litigation Post-Aleman-Gonzales
+The Changing Face of Immigrant Rights Litigation Post Aleman Gonzales

 Panelists will focus on using class action lawsuits to challenge statutes and agency interpretations.
-Panelists also will discuss recent court decisions and offer creative strategies to circumvent limitations on injunctive relief and the ability of noncitizens to pursue their rights.
+Panelists also will discuss recent court decisions and offer creative strategies to

 - Overview of relevant case law

 - Garland v.
 Aleman Gonzales and the practical consequences and precedent

 - Practice tips to preserve relief

 - Role of non-litigation strategies

 - Multi-plaintiff or organizational plaintiff lawsuits as an alternative to class actions